-The District issued bonds during the previous year for \$23,570,000 for new construction and existing facility renovation.
-Construction is expected to proceed toward completion for the next fiscal year 2023.
+The District issued bonds during the current year for \$1,885,000 for new construction and existing facility renovation.
+Construction was completed for the most part in the current fiscal year 2023.
 No other obligations were incurred and no additional commitments and/or contingencies in connection with construction or other areas of significance were incurred.